ataibarkai/SemanticType/Readme.md

 * a `LevelInSomeBuilding` type which does not allow values below -1 nor above 72 (the lowest and highest levels in SomeBuilding).
 * etc.

-We still have "type information" which is associated with runtime behavior rather than with compile-time behavior, but this information (and all associated testing) is restricted to the `gatewayMap()` function.
+We still have "type information" which is associated with runtime behavior rather than with compile-time behavior, but this information (and all associated testing) is now restricted to the `gatewayMap()` function.

 ```swift